 Think of the crispy prosciutto that wraps and almost melts around each shrimp!

-If you’re a shrimp fan, try my Watermelon and Grilled Shrimp Skewers, Shrimp Corn and Barley Salad, or my Ancho Chipotle Chili Lime Grilled Shrimp.
+If you’re a shrimp fan, try my Watermelon and Grilled Shrimp Skewers, or my Ancho Chipotle Chili Lime Grilled Shrimp.
 This Shrimp Saltimbocca comes together in under 30 minutes and who wouldn’t like that?
 Enjoy!

 - Slice each piece of prosciutto in half lengthwise.
 Set aside.

 - Rinse deveined shrimp in cold water and pat dry.

 - Tuck a sage leaf in the split side where the vein has been removed from each shrimp.
 Carefully using one strip of prosciutto, wrap it around the sage and shrimp.
 Set aside and repeat with remaining shrimp.

 - In a skillet over medium heat add the oil and quickly sauté the prosciutto wrapped shrimp for 2 minutes on each side, or until shrimp are cooked through.
 Remove from pan and cover to keep warm.

 - To the skillet add the butter.
 Add flour to pan and cook for 1 minute over medium heat.
 Add vermouth or white wine and whisk to avoid any lumps, cooking for a minute.
 Add the chicken stock, lemon juice and stir and let it cook down for 2 minutes to thicken slightly.
 Put the shrimp back in the skillet and coat in the sauce.
 Season with salt and pepper and garnish with chopped parsley before serving.